-The narrow foliage of lemongrass ranges from blue-green to gold, and the flowers are white, cream, or green depending on the plant’s age.
-Generally there will be more colors of purple and blue in the base of the plant closest to its root source.
-Younger lemongrass will display a sweet tropical citrus aroma reminiscent of natural fruit loops.
-The stalk and bulb will be tender to the touch and knife.
-The older the plant, the more fibrous and less flavorful.
+The narrow foliage of lemongrass ranges from blue-green to gold, the flowers are white, cream, or green depending on the plant’s age.
+Generally there are more colors of purple and blue in the base of the plant closest to its root source.
+Younger lemongrass displays a sweet tropical citrus aroma reminiscent of natural fruit loops.
+Lemon grass leaves and the oil are used to make medicine.

 - Dry Fruit